-The Bulgarian national costume is an intrinsic part of Bulgarian lifestyle and culture.
-Over the ages, folk costume designs have been influenced by Thracian, Slavonic and ancient Bulgarian motives.
+The Bulgarian national costume has been influenced by Thracian, Slavonic and ancient Bulgarian motives.
 The basic article of clothing is a white shirt with long sleeves, worn under vests and coats of various shapes, materials and decorations.
-There are four types of national female costumes: the single apron, the double apron, the tunic, and the sayana, and there are two types of national male costumes: white-shirt and black-shirt.
 Each ethnographic area (Dobrich, Pirin, Rhodope, Northern, Thracian and Sofia) has its own typical workday, holiday and wedding costumes.

-An important part Bulgarian culture is folk music and national dances, such as the horo.
-Instruments typically used to perform Bulgarian national music are the fiddle, the mandolin, the kaval (flute), the gaida (bagpipe), the pipe, the dvoyanka (double pipe), the drum and the tarabuka, another percussion instrument.
 Bulgarian folk songs are handed down orally from one generation to the next.
+Musical instruments used to perform Bulgarian national music are the fiddle, the mandolin, the kaval (flute), the gaida (bagpipe), the pipe, the dvoyanka (double pipe), the drum and the tarabuka (percussion).
+The Horo Dance is an important part Bulgarian culture.

 Here is a link to the Tourist Authority to inspire you!